workingDog/scalastix/README.md

 Similarly for bundle, "type" and "spec_version" are set automatically, "id" can also be auto-generated if desired.

-Use the "x_custom" field to add custom properties to any of the SDO and Observables.
+Use the "x_custom" field to add custom properties to any Stix object, such as SDO and Observables.

 ### Usage

-In a Scala application the creation of a STIX domain object can be done as:
+In a Scala application the creation of a Stix object can be done as:

     import StixImplicits._